-By having your dog obey at least one of these commands, and using them daily (before you feed them, to put on their leash, or when throwing them a toy) you build a strong relationship with your dog which carries over to diminishing bad behaviors.
+By having your dog obey at least one of these commands and using them daily (before you feed them, putting on their leash, or throwing them a toy), you build a strong relationship with your dog, which carries over to diminishing bad behaviors.

 Remember, it didn’t take a day to start the marking behavior, so it will take time to break the cycle.
 The good news is you should start seeing improvement within a week.
 Keep at it, though, and don’t rush things.
 And soon, you’ll be comfortable having your dog left alone in your home.
 He’ll be more confident and comfortable too.